UNITED BANCORPORATION OF ALABAMA, INC.

 - The Committee shall have the responsibility to discuss with the Company’s counsel any legal matters that may have a material impact on the Company’s financial statements or compliance policies.

 Audit Committee Charter

 The Audit Committee of the Board of Directors (the “Audit Committee”) of the United Bancorporation of Alabama, Inc. (the “Company”) has established the following procedures for (1) the receipt, retention and treatment of complaints regarding accounting, internal accounting controls, auditing matters (“Accounting Matters”) and material violations of any banking law, rule or regulation to which the Company is subject (“Compliance Matters”) (2) the confidential, anonymous submission by employees and third parties of concerns regarding questionable accounting or auditing matters or possible violations of applicable laws.

-2. Any employee of the Company or its subsidiary, United Bank (the “Bank”), may submit, on a confidential, anonymous basis if the employee so desires, any good faith concerns regarding Accounting Matters or Compliance Matters, including, without limitation, the following:
+- Any employee of the Company or any of its subsidiaries, may submit, on a confidential, anonymous basis if the employee so desires, any good faith concerns regarding Accounting Matters or Compliance Matters, including, without limitation, the following:

 - fraud or deliberate error in the preparation, evaluation, review or audit of any financial statement of the Company;

 - fraud or deliberate error in the recording and maintaining of financial records of the Company;